-If you are making the small business election and this subtraction is directly related to small business income reported on

-Form 140PY-SBI, do not report the subtraction on Form 140PY, enter the subtraction on Form 140PY-SBI.
+If you are making the small business election and this subtraction is directly related to small business income reported on Form 140PY-SBI, do not report the subtraction on Form 140PY-SBI.

 To take this subtraction, you must net all gains and (losses) from all exchanges of one kind of legal tender for another kind of legal tender including amounts shown on Forms 165 Schedule K-1 or K-1(NR), 120S Schedule K-1 or K-1(NR), and/or 141AZ, Schedule K-1 or K-1(NR).